 - Shade systems: Retractable curtains protect crops from excessive heat and optimize photoperiod control.

 The right combination depends on your crops and regional climate.
-The more precise your climate control and heating and cooling systems, the more predictable your crop outcomes.
+The more precise your climate control, heating, cooling, and irrigation systems, the more predictable your crop outcomes.

 4. Lighting Solutions